Phaung Daw U Pagoda (Lewe)

 Phaung Taw Oo Pagoda (also known as Hpaung Daw Oo) is a historical Buddhist stupa located in Lewe Township, Naypyidaw Union Territory, Myanmar.
 It features a cave-like design with a series of terraces.
 Another stupa, Moe-Kaung Pagoda, is nearby.

 Sayadaw U Dama and Kon Nga Yar Khaing Sayadaw funded the construction and maintenance of the pagoda.
-The annual Hta-Ma-Nhae-Pwe festival, celebrated on Full Moon Day in the month of Tabodwe (roughly September - October), is held here.
+The annual Hta-Ma-Nhae-Pwe festival, celebrated on full moon day in the month of Tabodwe (roughly September - October), is held here.
 The festivities last twenty days as four images of the Buddha are transported through the city by longboat; the boats are rowed using a technique which maximizes endurance.
 A fifth image of the Buddha is left at the pagoda to act as guardian while the festivities take place.
-Rowing competitions are also held.
+Rowing competitions are also held during the festival.